Michael-LightGameFramework/LightGameFrameworkSDL2/plugins/README.md

 src/waves.cpp - Shows how to call an animation class from an item pointer that is in fact the child of an animation.
 (Check out the update function)

 src/dual.cpp - Class names are now dissambiguated.
 Feel free to create any class name that you want.
-Dual.so has a wave class which loads perfectly fine beside the original wave plugin.
+Dual.so has a wave class which loads perfectly fine beside the above wave plugin.

 src/template.cpp - a quickstart file, copy it and use it as the base to a new plugin.